TheRealAnonymous008/quartz/content/details/natural sciences/geography/Oceanography.md

 * The **thermohaline conveyor** is the global circulation system driven by differences in temperature and salinity.
 # Links
 * [[Exploring Physical Geography by Reynolds|Reynolds]]

+* [[Water Resources]] - includes a discussion on the flow of water with oceans acting as one store.